AnuPaivansade/AnuPaivansade/README.md

 - Lean Six Sigma Yellow Belt

 <h2>👤 About me:</h2>
-I am a Business Information Technology student with a background in international transport and supply chain management.
+I am a Business Information Technology student with a strong background in international transport and supply chain management.
 I am passionate about application development, frontend technologies, and automation solutions.
 I have hands-on experience with React, TypeScript, Node.js, and basic skills in UIPath Studio.

 <h2>🤝 Connect with me:</h2>